BohdanOne/whatstheweather/README.md

-# What's the Weather - Weather App
+# What's the Weather

 ## Description

-App shows the weather condition for your current location or for chosen city.
+- Find your current location or use text search for chosen

-You can see current weather and forecasts.
+- See current weather condition overwiev and details
+- See hourly forecasts for next 12 hours and daily forecasts for next 5 days
+- App uses Geolocation API to find current location
+- App uses AccuWeather API to fetch weather informations

 ## Credits